johnzhang320/spring-boot-kafka-average-aggregation-stateful/README.md

      }

  ## KStream Processor
-   In confluent commity, this is similar to Topology code, difference this is loaded as default singleton instance by Spring @Bean and
+   In confluent community, this is similar to Topology code, difference this is loaded as default singleton instance by Spring @Bean and
    @EnableKafkaStream annotations.
 Because We configure KafkaStreamsDefaultConfiguration.DEFAULT_STREAMS_CONFIG_BEAN_NAME, so we should follow using "kstream" as processor name

+   We created two processor , first one has no time window, second one has tumbling time window , we put time window to another article , here introduce no time window one. but this repository already provide time window code.

    Let's see the topologic flow chart for average aggregation: